-Outcomes 1.1 applies the rules and conventions that relate to participation in a range of physical activities 1.2 explains the relationship between physical activity, fitness, and healthy lifestyle 1.3 demonstrates ways to enhance safety in physical activity 1.4 investigates and interprets the patterns of participation in sport and physical activity in Australia 1.5 critically analyses the factors affecting lifestyle balance and their impact on health status 1.6 describes administrative procedures that support successful performance outcomes 2.1 explains the principles of skill development and training 2.2 analyses the fitness requirements of specific activities 2.3 selects and participates in physical activities that meet individual needs, interests, and abilities 2.4 describes how societal influences impact on the nature of sport in Australia 2.5 describes the relationship between anatomy, physiology, and performance 3.1 selects appropriate strategies and tactics for success in a range of movement contexts 3.2 designs programs that respond to performance needs 3.3 measures and evaluates physical performance capacity 3.4 composes, performs, and appraises movement 3.5 analyses personal health practices 3.6 assesses and responds appropriately to emergency care situations 3.7 analyses the impact of professionalism in sport 4.1 plans strategies to achieve performance goal 4.2 demonstrates leadership skills and a capacity to work cooperatively in movement context 4.3 makes strategic plans to overcome the barriers to personal and community health 4.4 demonstrates competence and confidence in movement contexts 4.5 recognises the skills and abilities required to adopt roles that support health, safety, and physical activity
+Outcomes 1.1 Applies the rules and conventions that relate to participation in a range of physical activities.
+1.3 Demonstrates ways to enhance safety in physical activity.
+1.4 Investigates and interprets the patterns of participation in sport and physical activity in Australia.
+2.3 Selects and participates in physical activities that meet individual needs, interests, and abilities.
+3.1 Selects appropriate strategies and tactics for success in a range of movement contexts.
+3.6 Assesses and responds appropriately to emergency care situations.
+4.1 Plans strategies to achieve performance goal.
+4.2 Demonstrates leadership skills and a capacity to work cooperatively in movement context.
+4.4 Demonstrates competence and confidence in movement contexts.
+4.5 Recognises the skills and abilities required to adopt roles that support health, safety, and physical activity.